giellalt/lang-mpj/root-fst-src.md

 **LEXIXON Root**

 The word forms in Wangkajunga language start from the lexeme roots of basic word classes, or optionally from prefixes:

+* * *
+<small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/root.lexc)</small>